StatCan/aaw/docs/en/3-MLOps/Machine-Learning-Training-Pipelines.md

     ```

-!!! note
+!!! note "About the Code"
-    This is just an example, and depending on the specific task or project, other libraries such as `PyTorch` may also be used.
+    The code examples you see in this document and throughout the documentation are for illustrative purposes to get you started on your projects.
+Depending on the specific task or project, other libraries and steps may be required.

 #### 2. Load and preprocess the data

 Next, you need to load and preprocess the data you'll be using to train your machine learning model.
 This could include data cleaning, feature extraction, and normalization.
-The exact preprocessing steps you'll need to perform will depend on the specific data you're working with and the requirements of your machine learning model.
+The exact preprocessing steps you'll need to perform will depend on the specific dataset you're working with, the requirements of your machine learning model and the job to be done.

 === "Python"
     ``` py title="load_data.py" linenums="1"